What Happened to Ginger Smith: Artistry

 mental health care

-at 36 places in 90 days in New York City.
+at 42 places in 90 days when moving back to New York City.

-at a time when I stopped breathing 80x/hour in my sleep.
+at a time when I had stopped breathing 80x/hour in my sleep.

 My brain and body had not been getting sufficient oxygen for some time.